-- Orbit: An orbit is a regular, repeating, path of a satellite around a celestial body.
+- Orbit: An orbit is a regular, repeating, the path of a satellite around a celestial body.

-- Orbital Velocity: It is the speed required by an object to remain in an orbit of a celestial body.
-The object's velocity should overcome the gravitational pull of the celestial body and align with its rotational velocity.
+- Orbital Velocity: Orbital Velocity is the speed at which an object must travel to remain in a celestial body's orbit.
+The object's velocity should be high enough to resist the celestial body's gravitational pull and synchronize with its rotating velocity.

-- Gravitational Pull: The gravity of an object is the force that pulls the smaller object towards its center.
-It is the force responsible for planets to revolve around the sun.
+- Gravitational Pull: Gravitational pull is the force that pushes a smaller object towards the center of a massive object.
+It is the force that causes the planets to orbit the sun.

 - Escape Velocity: It is the minimum speed required by an object to move away from the gravitational influence of a large body.

 - Controlled Re-entry: It is the forced re-entry of an artificial satellite over a pre-determined area.
-It is one of the ways to remove the retired satellites from orbit.
-The objects re forced to enter the earth's atmosphere where it burns due to the friction with the atmosphere.
+It is one of the ways to remove retired satellites from orbit.
+The objects are forced to enter the earth's atmosphere where it burns due to the friction with the atmosphere.

 - Disposal Orbit: It is the orbit that lies away from the operational orbits.
 It is also known as graveyard orbit.

 The Journey of Sir Richard Branson and Jeff Bezos increased humanity's curiosity on space.

 Several different modules make up the space stations.
 Consider how hard it would be to build and maintain a high-tech laboratory in space.
 The initial days of space exploration involve launching a single module to perform research.
 Technical evolution made it possible to send two are more modules separately and integrated them into space.

 In 1998, work on the International Space Station began.
 When we're inside, it's like we're building a house.